zowe/docs-site/docs/user-guide/api-mediation-api-catalog.md

 To refresh the status of a static service, press the `Refresh` option located in the upper right-hand side of the API Catalog UI.
 Successful requests return a dialog window that displays the message, `the refresh of static APIs was successful!`, and a timestamp that indicates the date and time when the last successful request was performed.
 If the request fails, a dialog appears with an error message that describes the cause of the fail.

-**Note:** Changes to the status of services that are onboarded to allow for dynamic discovery require a restart of the API Catalog.
+**Note:** Changes to the status of services that are onboarded to allow for dynamic discovery require a restart of the only specific services.
+It is not necessary to also restart the API Catalog or the Discovery Service.